Test in production without watermarks.

 Works wherever you need it to.

 A passport is an individual's identity; we use passports to travel and register essential aspects of our lives.
 However, the passport format is not always easy to read.
 Imagine many travelers suddenly appearing during the holiday season for travel and leisure.
-How can the immigration agents handle that large amount of value with manual data entry and retrieve the correct information manually?
+How can the immigration agents handle that large amount of data with manual data entry and retrieve the correct information manually?

 In this article, we'll briefly discuss using IronOCR to obtain and manipulate passport information to automate data extraction and provide further details on how IronOCR interacts with the passport.

 IronOCR is a C# Library that offers easy-to-use methods and flexible functionality for all OCR-related needs.
-In addition to the standard techniques, IronOCR allows developers to fully utilize and customize a customized version of Tesseract to achieve all related tasks.
+In addition to the standard techniques, IronOCR allows developers to fully utilize and customize a version of Tesseract to achieve all related tasks.

 Here's a quick rundown of its most notable features below: